-Start from the north end of the Bluff Trail at a parking area on Pecho Valley Road, just past the Montaña de Oro Visitor Center, and across from the trailhead for Valencia Peak), follow the signs for Bluff Trail and begin hiking south over a short wooden bridge.
-The wide dirt trail turns toward the sea, venturing out to Islay Point.
+Start from the north end of the Bluff Trail at a parking area on Pecho Valley Road just past the Montaña de Oro Visitor Center and across from the trailhead for Valencia Peak.
+Follow the signs for Bluff Trail and begin hiking south along the coastal bluff.
+The wide dirt and gravel trail turns toward the sea, venturing out to Islay Point.
 To the north is a nice view of Spooner’s Cove, home to a popular beach located below the visitor center.

 Continue south across the bluff through low brush with coastal views.
 Cyclists, joggers, and families pushing BOB strollers share the trail, which arrives at Corallina Cove after half a mile.
-A short spur descends to this small beach with a tide pool full of interesting sea creatures.
-Children can scour the rocks, spotting sea anemone, hermit crabs, and starfish.
-This popular destination makes a family-friendly 1.2-mile round trip hike on the Bluff Trail, by hiking back along the coast via the same route or looping back to the start on another trail that lies ahead.
+A short spur descends to this small beach with tide pools full of interesting sea creatures.
+Children can scour the rocks, spotting sea anemone, hermit crabs, and sea stars (starfish).
+This popular destination can be visited on a family-friendly 1.2-mile round trip hike on the Bluff Trail, by hiking back along the coast via the same route or looping back to the start on another trail that lies ahead.

 Beyond Quarry Cove, the coastline somehow continues to become more dramatic, leading up to Grotto Rock, one of the more wondrous wonders along this wonderful coast.
 Pass through a junction a short distance past Quarry Cove with a trail heading to the left up to Pecho Valley Road.
-At 0.35 miles from Quarry Cove, you will spot Grotto Rock, a tall stone island stands resolute within a rocky cove, fighting valiantly against the ceaseless forces of erosion.
-Most incredible, cavernous waterway cuts through the base of Grotto Rock and water can be seen flowing clear through the dark tunnel.
+At 0.35 miles from Quarry Cove, you will spot Grotto Rock, a tall stone island standing resolute within a rocky cove.
+Grotto Rock has fought valiantly against the ceaseless forces of the ocean waves and incredible cavernous waterways cut through the base of Grotto Rock allow waves to flow right through dark tunnels.
 Somehow Grotto Rock has avoided crumbling into the sea.
 It is an impressive formation, and a highlight of the hike.
 Take the footpath along the point south of Grotto Rock to gain the best perspective.

 There is less than a hundred feet of elevation change over Montaña de Oro’s Bluff Trail going down to the southernmost overlook.
 Even if you hike to the very end of the Bluff Trail, there is only 140 feet of elevation change, making the trail suitable for hikers of all abilities.
 Recent improvements have made the Bluff Trail wheelchair-friendly.
 The great scenery makes it appealing to everyone.
-For those interested in spending more time in the park, there are several other trails, along with a 50-site campground.
+For those interested in spending more time in the park, Montaña de Oro has numerous other trails and a 50-site campground.
 For a twist on the Bluff Trail, consider Rattlesnake Flats Trail – Badger Trail – Bluff Trail Loop.
 No fee is charged to visit Montaña de Oro State Park, so get out and enjoy!
 To visit a second great San Luis Obispo County trail with the same name, hike the Bluff Trail in Fiscalini Ranch Preserve.

 Trailhead address: Pecho Valley Road, Montaña de Oro State Park, Los Osos, CA 93402